RoiMeshulam/DeliveriesProject/README.md

 - 📞 **Quick call button** to contact customers.
 - ✅ **Update delivery status** (e.g., "Delivered") with a single tap.

-This ensures a **seamless and user-friendly experience** for both managers and delivery workers. 🚀
+This helps **maximize efficiency and ensure a user-friendly experience** for both managers and delivery workers.

 ---